josehoras/Path-Planning-Project/README.md

 [Self-Driving Car Engineer Nanodegree Program](https://eu.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)

 In this project I implemented the C++ algorithms for a car to drive safely on a highway simulation with other cars driving a different speeds.
-My car manages to adapt to the highway traffic speed, changing lanes when safe in order to drive faster, and keeping below the 50 MPH speed limit and within its lane.
+My car manages to adapt to the highway traffic, change lanes when safe in order to drive faster, while keeping below the 50 MPH speed limit and within its lane.

 The main elements implemented are: